DataCurationNetwork/data-primers/Jupyter Notebook Data Curation Primer/Jupyter Notebooks Data Curation Primer.md

 - Additional files to request:
   - PDF of the Jupyter Notebook (export from Jupyter web application or [nbviewer](https://nbviewer.jupyter.org/))
   - reST export of the Jupyter Notebook (export from Jupyter web application)
-  - CodeMeta.json
+  - CodeMeta.json, requirements.txt, or environment.yml (dependencies)
-  - CITATION.cff
+  - CITATION.cff, a software citation file appropriate if not depositing in a repository
   - Sample datasets and documentation (see below)
-  - Container metafile (e.g. docker, singularity, reprozip)
+  - If used, the Container metafile (e.g. docker, singularity, reprozip)
     - Can be created using [jupyter-](https://repo2docker.readthedocs.io/en/latest/)[repo2docker](https://repo2docker.readthedocs.io/en/latest/)
     - Can be published separately with execution instructions; link this to the Jupyter Notebook record
   - Release of the full repository of files associated with .ipynb when applicable